Jim Beglin

-James Martin Beglin (born 29 July 1963) is an Irish former professional footballer and current co-commentator for RTÉ, CBS Sports, BT Sport, and Premier League Productions.
+James Martin Beglin (born 29 July 1963) is an Irish former professional footballer who played as a defender, and a current co-commentator for RTÉ, CBS Sports, TNT Sports, and Premier League Productions.

 Playing career

 Shamrock Rovers

 Beglin played schoolboy football in his native city with Bolton and Waterford Bohs before joining Shamrock Rovers in 1980.
 He went on to spend three years at Milltown, making four appearances in Europe and scoring one goal.

-In 1982 Beglin was part of the League of Ireland XI that toured New Zealand where they played the New Zealand national football team.
+In 1982 Beglin was part of the League of Ireland XI that toured New Zealand where they played the New Zealand men's national football team.

 Liverpool

 Beglin was the last signing made by Liverpool manager Bob Paisley when he joined from Shamrock Rovers for £20,000 in May 1983.
 He was gradually brought into the first team over the next 18 months by Joe Fagan, before being given regular games in the left back slot by new player-manager Kenny Dalglish as a replacement for Alan Kennedy in the 1985–86 season.
 He made his debut in the left sided midfield position on 10 November 1984 in the 1–1 league draw with Southampton at Anfield.
 He scored his first goal for the club 5 months later on 10 April 1985 in the 4–0 European Cup Semi-final first leg victory over Greek side Panathinaikos at Anfield.
 Beglin's 85th-minute strike put the tie out of reach for the Greek club.
 Liverpool won the second leg 1–0 to set up a showdown in the final with Italian giants Juventus at the Heysel Stadium in Belgium however a retaining wall collapsed during a riot at the "neutral" end, and 39 Juventus supporters died, in what came to be known as the Heysel Stadium Disaster.
 Liverpool also lost the final.

 Liverpool won the League championship and FA Cup, pipping Merseyside rivals Everton to both, with Beglin picking up medals for each.
 He also began playing for the Republic of Ireland, picking up the first of 15 caps.

 Seven months after lifting the league and cup double, his leg was badly broken following a mistimed tackle from Everton's Gary Stevens in the League Cup fifth round game in January 1987.
 Former manager Bob Paisley said that it was one of the worst leg breaks he had ever seen, joking that he would break his own leg to prove a point to the FA.
 Furthermore, Liverpool defender Alan Hansen stated that the tackle was "a mile high and an hour late".
 Recovering from the break, Beglin sustained a knee cartilage injury playing for Liverpool's reserves in October 1988 which effectively finished his time at Anfield.